allyssonmoscoso/NNPPSS/README.md

 3. **Managing Downloads**: Right-click on progress bars for pause/resume/cancel options
 4. **Resuming Sessions**: Close and reopen app - downloads automatically resume
 5. **Disk Space**: Ensure at least 5GB free space plus download size
-6. **Extraction**: Games auto-extract after download (PS Vita requires valid zRIF)
+6. **Extraction**: Games auto-extract after download

+Notes on resume behavior:
+- On startup the app detects previously in-progress downloads and will prompt the user to resume them — it does not silently resume everything without user confirmation.
+- Download states older than a configured stale threshold (24 hours by default) are treated as stale and typically ignored to avoid attempting to resume very old partial downloads.

+Notifications and UI tips:
+- The app uses in-window toast-style notifications for success/error/info messages (auto-dismiss by default).
+- Exported queue JSON follows the internal `Game` model structure (fields such as `title`, `region`, `console`, `pkgUrl`, `zRif`, `contentId`, `fileSize`).
+Import validates JSON and reports invalid files.

 ## Troubleshooting

 - **Downloads won't start**: Check disk space and configuration
-- **Extraction fails**: Ensure pkg2zip is installed (non-Windows) or verify zRIF for PS Vita
+- **Extraction fails**: Ensure pkg2zip is installed (non-Windows)
 - **Database empty**: Click "Refresh" button or check database URLs in settings
 - **Logs**: Check `logs/nnppss-error.log` for detailed error information

-## Building from Source

-Dependencies are automatically downloaded during build:
-- jsoup 1.15.3
-- Gson 2.10.1
-- SLF4J 2.0.9
-- Logback 1.4.11

-The build scripts (`build.sh` and `run-dev.sh`) handle all dependency management.